 We hope you love the products we recommend!
 Just so you know, Men with Kids may collect a share of sales or other compensation from the links on this page.

-With June fast approaching, we’re getting closer to the biggest holiday of the summer time: Independence Day.
+With July fast approaching, we’re getting closer to the biggest holiday of the summer time: Independence Day.
 When you think of the 4th of July, there’s no doubt that the first things that come to mind are backyard cookouts, baseball games, pool parties, and watching stunning fireworks at night.
 However, with the COVID-19 pandemic and current restrictions and regulations, it looks like our beloved ways to spend the 4th of July aren’t in the cards.
 But don’t fear, just because you can’t watch a baseball game or have all of your friends over for a BBQ doesn’t mean that you can’t have fun doing other things this 4th of July.
-With that being said, we’ve compiled a list of things to do for 4th of July – indoor style!
+If you’re looking for great snacks and a fun way to spice things up, check out Harry & David for food boxes for any occasion!
+We’ve compiled a list of things to do for 4th of July – indoor style!
 Keep reading for our several great ways to celebrate the 4th of July inside.

 Things To Do For 4th of July: Indoor Edition